wbreiler/Clustering-Project/README.md

 # Raspberry Pi Cluster
----
 #### Prerequisites:
-- Raspberry Pi(s) running Ubuntu Server 64 bit
+- Raspberry Pis running Ubuntu Server 64 bit
     - I'm using 2x Raspberry Pi CM4 8GB RAM, a Raspberry Pi 4B with 4GB RAM, and a Raspberry Pi 3B+ with 1GB RAM.
     - I installed Ubuntu Server using the following command on my Mac:
         ``` console